raj-0302/Descriptive-Statistics/README.md

 # Descriptive-Statistics
 Descriptive Statistics using python using Teacher's rating data.
-The data has been collected from University of Texas
+The data has been collected from University of Texas.